recourcefulcoder/PiCounter/README.md

 # API documentation

-What are endpoints, what http methods they accept and what parameters they requiremay be seen in _**SwaggerUI**_ - check out the `/docs` endpoint.
+What are endpoints, what http methods they accept and what parameters they require may be seen in _**SwaggerUI**_ - check out the `/docs` endpoint.

 This documentation focuses more on details and nuances of realisation that may be curious to future developers.